 👍 Aquarigram has a Live-Arrival Guarantee

 👎 Will require root trimming and can overgrow your tank

 Hornwort is a good plant that can either grow on substrate or as a floating plant.
 It thrives with a lot of light but can still grow in low-light conditions.
 These don’t easily overgrow your tank as well like most mosses or water lettuce

 It’s a good absorber of nitrates and ammonia because it can grow quite dense.
-It also provides good hiding places for small fish and shading for your tank if allowed to float.
+It also provides good hiding places for small pet turtles and shading for your tank if allowed to float.

 Dwarf Water lettuce is a fast growing plant that grows best in medium light but tolerates low light.
 They grow quite big if you have poor tank water flow and can have really long roots that reach until the bottom of your tank.